raspberrypilearning/cd-my-favourite-celebrity/en/step_5.md

 The code that describes how a website looks is called CSS.

-+ Look at the top of the code panel on trinket.
++ Look at the top of the code panel on Trinket.
 Click on the file called `stylesheet.css`.

 + Change the value `White` to `LightYellow` and see what happens to your page.